Academic Freedom Policy

 from the following categories in order to reach their 20 or 30 credit hour minimum.

-A student who has earned a bachelor’s degree from an accredited college in the U.S.
+A student who has earned a bachelor’s degree from a regionally-accredited institution in the U.S.

 is exempt from all general education courses within the major that are not major